 So, I carried my son for guitar lessons for a year or so, and worked up the nerve to take some myself.
 My teacher was a professional musician who had been involved in jangle-pop music in the 80’s North Carolina music scene, contemporaneous with rise of R.E.M.
 His band wasn’t similarly successful, but he loved to play guitar, so he made a life of working in the studio, teaching guitar, and playing in local bands.
 His especial gift is a connection between ears, brain, and fingers.
 In addition to the encyclopedia of songs he knows, he can simply listen to a song, figure out what the guitarist is playing, and transcribe it for the student.

 Back in the 80’s, I had a serviceable guitar purchased by my parents.
 But I too was under the spell of the young R.E.M. and decided that an expensive electric guitar would certainly improve my playing.
-I got a bank loan (!) to purchase a Rickenbaker 330, which cost the equivalent of $3700 in today’s dollars (!).
-The short and obvious conclusion to this part of my tale is that this dear beauty didn’t bring me any closer to Buck or .
+I got a bank loan (!) to purchase a Rickenbacker 330, which cost the equivalent of $3700 in today’s dollars (!).
+The short and obvious conclusion to this part of my tale is that this dear beauty didn’t bring me any closer to Buck.
 I was just a lousy guitarist with an expensive axe.
-I’ve collected a few more here and there, and as recently as a few years ago bought a Squier Telecaster (at least I didn’t bite for the real deal) because I thought that would make me better.,,
+I’ve collected a few more here and there, and as recently as a few years ago bought a Squier Telecaster (at least I didn’t bite for the real deal) because I thought that would make me better… [Since writing this, I traded up the Squier for a made in Mexico tele.]

 The main guitar I practice on to this day is that serviceable Yamaha dreadnought bought for me by my parents circa 1984.
 One afternoon, my teacher Brad was adeptly unravelling some tune for me on his beat up, Willy Nelson-looking classical guitar, and I fumbled along behind pathetically.
 Bothered by some sort of string buzz emanating from my guitar, he asked if he could play it for a moment.
 Music erupted like you hear on the radio.
 There was still some sort of buzz owing to the vagaries of 30 year-old frets, but he could minimize it by how he held his fingers.